Financial Support for Graduate Students

 Department Awards for Graduate Research Innovation:

 In order to support your research efforts at a particularly critical time in your career, the department will provide up to $1,500 (per project) to students in their 2nd, 3rd or 4th years here in our program to support empirical research projects that are not part of a student's thesis or dissertation project.
 Individual and collaborative projects are welcome.
 To apply for these funds, simply send a one-page document summarizing your research idea and proposed budget (up to $1,500) to the Director of Graduate Studies.
 Please also indicate in your document your year in the program and confirm that the proposed project is not part of your thesis or your dissertation.
-There will be two competitions for these funds each academic year, one in the Fall with an August 15th deadline and one in the Spring with a January 15th deadline.
+Students are limited to two awards.
+There will be two competitions for these funds each academic year, one in the Fall with an August 30th deadline and one in the Spring with a January 30th deadline.

 Supplemental Support for Graduate Student Training in Research Methods & Statistics: